 Monitoring your website helps you understand what's working and where improvements are needed.

-- Use tools such as Google Analytics to analyze visitor behavior and site performance.
+- Use an analytics tool such as Google Analytics to analyze visitor behavior and site performance.

 - Track website traffic, page visits, and how users navigate through your site.

-- Check performance on both desktop and mobile devices to ensure a smooth experience.
+- Check performance on both desktop devices and mobile devices to ensure a smooth experience.

 - Make small tweaks based on insights; they often drive more traffic and better engagement.